ohjerm/move-prediction/README.md

 ```
 If issues arise here, a firmware update or upgrade check for bluetooth might be needed.

-Next perform a Hcitool scan:
+Next perform a hcitool scan:
 ```
 example@example:~$ hcitool scan
 Scanning ...